Sustainable Digital Neighbourhoods: A Case Study of People, Place and Technology under the Rural Village Condition

 Showing items related by title, author, creator and subject.

-Willis, K (John Wiley & Sons, 2017-03-13)This is enabling a new ‘hyperlocal’ mode of design made possible by geolocation technologies and GPS-enabled mobile devices that support connectivity through open-source applications.
+Digital Neighbourhoods: Hyperlocal village hubs in rural communities Willis, Katharine S. (John Wiley & Sons, 2017-03-13)This is enabling a new ‘hyperlocal’ mode of design made possible by geolocation technologies and GPS-enabled mobile devices that support connectivity through open-source applications.

 Digital Neighbourhoods: Hyperlocal Village Hubs in Rural Communities Willis, Katharine S. (Wiley, 2017-01-10)What does hyperlocal mean in a non-urban context?
 Katharine Willis – Associate Professor in Digital Environments at Plymouth University’s School of Art, Design and Architecture – considers what happens when rural-dwellers ...